Samsung/tizen-docs/docs/guides/web/w3c/ui/transition-w.md

 To improve the rendering performance, separate moving elements to independent layers as much as possible.
 You can use CSS transition with the `-webkit-transition` CSS attribute, or 3D transform with the `-webkit-transform` attribute.
 For the best performance, set the `-webkit-transform` attribute to the 3D type.

-In all the following examples, a blue box moves from top left to bottom right for a second.
+In the following examples, a blue box moves from the top left diagonally downward for 1 second.

 **Figure: Blue box**